iTwin/itwinjs-core/common/api/imodeljs-backend.api.md

 import { ReferentElementProps } from '@bentley/imodeljs-common';
 import { RelatedElement } from '@bentley/imodeljs-common';
 import { RenderMaterialProps } from '@bentley/imodeljs-common';
+import { SectionDrawingLocationProps } from '@bentley/imodeljs-common';
+import { SectionDrawingProps } from '@bentley/imodeljs-common';
 import { SectionLocationProps } from '@bentley/imodeljs-common';
 import { SectionType } from '@bentley/imodeljs-common';
 import { SheetBorderTemplateProps } from '@bentley/imodeljs-common';